muratpurc/mpAutoloaderClassMap/readme.md

 # AutoloaderClassMap

-A PHP based class map generator and autoloader for usage with [composer](https://getcomposer.org/) or in PHP projects.
+A PHP based class map generator and autoloader for usage with [composer](https://getcomposer.org/) or directly in PHP projects.

-Is able to parse several defined directories/files for existing `class`/`interface`/`trait` and to generate a class map configuration file which is usable for an autoloader implementation.
+Is able to parse several defined directories/files for existing `class`/`interface`/`trait` definitions and to generate a class map configuration file which is usable for an autoloader implementation.

 ---